judithabk6/ITH_TCGA/README.md

 - [scikit-survival](https://github.com/sebp/scikit-survival)

 All scripts should be run from the root of the folder.
 Folder tmp contains the final file with all results from ITH methods, allowing to reproduce the survival analysis.

+All calls for SNV and CNA on the single cell dataset are in the `tmp_results_single_cell` folder.
+All target bed for exome capture are in the `external_data` folder.